dalijolijo/electrum-bitcore-server/HOWTO.md

 Instructions
 ------------

 ### Step 1.
-Create a user for running creditbitd and Electrum server
+Create a user for running bitcored and Electrum server

-This step is optional, but for better security and resource separation I suggest you create a separate user just for running `creditbitd` and Electrum.
+This step is optional, but for better security and resource separation I suggest you create a separate user just for running `bitcored` and Electrum.
 We will also use the `~/bin` directory to keep locally installed files (others might want to use `/usr/local/bin` instead).
 We will download source code files to the `~/src` directory.